All Episodes

 This is no great insight of mine.

-It's it's not that way with us.
+It's not that way with us.

-This it doesn't happen that so why other people don't figure this out?
+So why other people don't figure this out?

 This is why I get so fed up when I see some of my conservative brethren in the DC media trying to curry favor with the drive-by media.

-It's why I get so bent out of shape when I see potential Republican candidates and elected officials trying to make the media their best friends uh because it's it it's it's all temporary, even if it works for a while, it's all I get to either come back and the media is gonna end up stabbing you.
+It's why I get so bent out of shape when I see potential Republican candidates and elected officials trying to make the media their best friends because it's all temporary.

 Ask Senator McCain.

-Uh, you know, they're dumping on him after him being their favorite Republican for four years.
+You know, they're dumping on him after him being their favorite Republican for four years.

-But to think that there was a chance that the administrations, especially on this subject, the war in Iraq.
+But to think that there was a chance that the administration is, especially on this subject, the war at Iraq, there's just a different way to approach them.

-You know, approach them, you know, they walk in the office or you meet them for lunch or whatever, and and just I know why you're here, Mr. Reporter.
+They walk in the office or you meet them for lunch or whatever.

-You're here to sandbag the administration, you're here to do us wrong, you're here to lie about us, blah, blah, blah.
+You're here to lie about us, blah, blah, blah.

 Put them on the defensive.

-Uh and uh uh the last thing they want is for you to peg them.
+And the last thing they want is for you to peg them.

-Stay with us, and we'll be right back.
+Stay with us and we'll be right back.

 Yes, yes, yes, yes, I know.

-I'm just looking to hear what I got.
+Just looking to hear what I got.

-I got I got a whole show I haven't done here.
+I got a whole show I haven't done here.

-I got global warming stack, great, great global warming stack.
+I got global warming stack.

 We still have people on the phones that want to talk about the Libby trial or the verdict.